Vietnam.vn - Nền tảng quảng bá Việt Nam

 G7 tiến gần tới mục tiêu tịch thu tài sản Nga để tài trợ cho Ukraine

-A building destroyed after being hit by artillery during the Russia-Ukraine conflict in the city of Kharkiv, March 8, 2022.
+A building destroyed after being hit by artillery fire during the Russia-Ukraine conflict in the city of Kharkiv, March 8, 2022.
 Ukraine needs reconstruction.

 Source